 Rather than building a full analytics platform on top of ECharts (or any charting library), embedded analytics platforms give you production-ready dashboards out of the box.
 You get the visualization layer, data services, user interactions, exports, and responsive design without the months of custom development.

 The tradeoff shifts from "build everything custom" to "deploy quickly with standard features."
-You lose some customization flexibility but gain speed-to-market and zero maintenance burden.
+You lose some customization flexibility but gain speed-to-market and no infrastructure for you to run.

 For most SaaS companies, analytics is a feature customers expect, not your core differentiator.
 Shipping those dashboards in days rather than months means your engineering team can stay focused on what actually makes your product unique.